Neural-Systems-at-UIO/restrictedaccess_request/README.md

 In order to fetch information from the Knowledge Graph API, we set up a service account as described here: https://docs.kg.ebrains.eu/8387ccd27a186dea3dd0b949dc528842/authentication.html#how-to-get-your-token
 Service account needs permision to access contact information of the data custodians in both spaces: "RELEASED" and "IN_PROGRESS".

-I created a ticket in Zammad for testing the application: https://support.humanbrainproject.eu/#ticket/zoom/24211.
-I assigned myself as an owner.

 The entry file of the application is serverEmailAutomat.js (express node server).

 To launch the server: